maxant/kafka-data-consistency/mf/README.md

 ## Blog

 - sends a useful model around on the event bus, so that we have guaranteed order
+- causal consistency is best according to j.boner and the reactive book, and we get that using a kafka parition (which guarantees order) and allowing multiple event types
 - ui only uses event source for updating - we only update relevant part of ui
 - MVC but with microservices
 - error handling - timeouts? anything else?